Groverkss/Synopsys/README.md

 ### Features

-- Easy to use conversation summerisation based on discord messages
+- Easy to use conversation summarization based on discord messages
 - Sick of scrolling back thousands of messages to get an important conversation you had?
-Record the conversation and review it again anytime the webinterface which gives a summary of the conversation as well as the keywords.
+Record the conversation and review it again anytime the web-interface which gives a summary of the conversation as well as the keywords.
 - Can be added to any required server

 ## Installation